saurinn/saurinn.github.com/src/pages/blog/xxe-oob-via-a-pdf-upload.md

 filename: xxe-oob-via-a-pdf-upload
 ---

 Hey there!
-My name's Manuel Valdez, I go by the handles saurinn/saur1n, across different bug bounty platforms but I spend my free time hacking on intigriti.
+My name's Manuel Valdez, I go by the handles saurinn/saur1n across different bug bounty platforms but I spend my free time hacking on intigriti, mostly.
 This is my first writeup so go easy on me.

-This article explains how I found a Blind XXE via a version of iText which is vulnerable to CVE-2017-9096.
+This article explains how I found a Blind XXE via a version of iText which was vulnerable to CVE-2017-9096.
 This package had been used by a Bug bounty program's stack to handle/extract text and metadata from PDF documents through a file upload feature.

 >The scope of this article does not include the definition of XXEs, sorry about that, I'm trying to make this as straightforward as I can, you know, KISS...